 Read more about Scott Stern here.

-Delgado’s research focuses on the relationship between the regional business environment and the performance of firms, regions, and countries.
-Her work examines the role of regional clusters—geographic concentrations of related economic activity—in job creation, innovation, and entrepreneurship.
-Part of this work develops new methods to define regional clusters, providing tools to help firms, practitioners, and policymakers create regional strategies.
-More broadly, she studies the determinants of national and regional competitiveness, seeking to understand how different components of the microeconomic and macroeconomic environment contribute to prosperity.
-Her current research explores the location choices of firms through their value chain.
-Delgado has been the recipient of prestigious fellowships and research grants.
+Delgado’s research focuses on the relationship between the regional business environment and the performance of inventors, firms, regions, and countries.
+She examines the role of regional clusters—geographic concentrations of related industries, firms, and supporting institutions —in job creation, innovation, entrepreneurship, inclusivity, and resilience.
+Delgado has developed new methods for defining and mapping industry clusters and the supply chain economy, providing tools to help firms, practitioners, and policymakers create regional and national strategies.
+In recent work, she explores the interaction between firm location choices through the value chain and firm performance.

 Director of Information Products